 Discernment and judgement are closely related

 The original meanings of the words “judgement” and “discernment” are quite close.
 Judgement, however, implies something more definitive in the way it tends to be used.
-A sort of, “this is the final answer”, feeling.
+A sort of, “this is the final answer” feeling, akin to receiving a verdict at a court of law, or worse, at The Last Judgement (found in many world religions)!
 And, that can be dangerous.

 Because, whatever answer we may have reached, we can never completely know or claim that it is the only truth.
 And, this is a subtle, but important point.
 A point whose appreciation might change how you relate to a situation.
 For example, by making you more open to different possibilities, or the fact that circumstances often make people behave in strange and unexpected ways.